 Lastly, many people forget to choose the right deductions or credits and include the right documentations.
 Did you make any charitable donations last year?
 Or maybe you paid off a significant portion of your student loan?
 If you forget to include that in your tax return or attach the necessary forms and schedules, you could miss out on several tax incentives.
 You may also have to file an amended version of your tax return later on.
 Overall, you may end up owing the IRS more money than you should.
 One way you can avoid this costly error is to store tax-related documents like your W-2 in a separate folder so you can find all of your financial information in one place next time.
 At the end of the day, we recommend hiring a professional for your tax preparation so your potential deductions don't fly under the radar.

-The deductions and credits you apply for this year might change with the new 2018 tax reform.
-Educate yourself on the updated, approved deductions so this time next year, you know what you can, and cannot claim on your 2019 tax return.
+The deductions and credits you apply for this year might change with new legislation.
+Educate yourself on the updated, approved deductions so this time next year, you know what you can and cannot claim on your tax return.

 If you still want to prepare your tax return by yourself, we highly recommend that you carefully review it the following day (or after you've taken a long break) for any mistakes before you send it to the government.